Anomaly detection is the task of finding instances in a dataset which are

 Altogether, the contributions of this thesis make it possible for the first time to apply anomaly detection algorithms on large-scale datasets.
 Far beyond what is achievable with state-of-the-art methods today, the technology presented opens new fields of application and research.
 It constitutes an important step for the application of anomaly detection algorithms on big data challenges in the near future.

 If you require my Thesis for research purposes, you can request a PDF download.
-To do so, please fill the form below with your e-mail address (preferably from a university/research organization) and verify it.
-You will receive a password protected download link within 24 hours.
+To do so, please fill the form below with your name and e-mail address (preferably from a university/research organization) and verify it.
+You will receive a password protected download link within 48 hours.